gem/oq-engine/doc/installing/cluster.md

 ## Shared filesystem (optional)

 OpenQuake 2.4 introduces the concept of _shared directory_ (aka _shared_dir_).
-This _shared dir_ allows workers to read HDF5 directly from master's filesystem, increasing scalability and performance; this feature is optional: the old behaviour, transmitting data via `rabbitmq`, will be used when `shared_dir` isn't set.
+This _shared dir_ allows the workers to read directly from the master's filesystem, thus increasing scalability and performance; this feature is optional: the old behaviour, transmitting data via `rabbitmq`, will be used when `shared_dir` isn't set.

-The _shared directory_ must be exported from the master node to workers via a _POSIX_ compliant filesystem (like **NFS**).
-The export may be (and _should_ be) exported and/or mounted as **read-only** by workers.
+The _shared directory_ must be exported from the master node to the workers via a _POSIX_ compliant filesystem (like **NFS**).
+The export may be (and _should_ be) exported and/or mounted as **read-only** by the workers.

-As soon as the shared export is in place the `shared_dir` config parameter in `openquake.cfg` must be configured to point to the path of the exported dir on the _master_ node and to where the export is mounted on each _worker_ node.
+As soon as the shared export is in place, the `shared_dir` config parameter in `openquake.cfg` must be configured to point to the path of the exported dir on the _master_ node and to where the export is mounted on each _worker_ node.

 ```
 [directory]